rhel-labs/instruqt/satellite-advanced-topics/04-capsule/assignment.md

 The `redhat.repo` will show that the baseurl points at `capsule.lab`.
 As well, `rhel1` only has access to the `BaseOS` repository as defined in the `RHEL9` content view.

-Please not that you would normally also provide access to the `AppStream` repository as well. `AppStream` was ignored in order to save time.
+Please note that you would normally also provide access to the `AppStream` repository as well. `AppStream` was ignored in order to save time.